-- Wash poha with water and then soaked it into the water so it will become soft and easily bind into vada mixture.
+- Wash poha with water and then soaked it in water so it will become soft and easily bind into vada mixture.

-- Coarse wheat flour and rava give binding to dhebra mixture.
+- Coarse wheat flour and rava give binding to the dhebra mixture.

 - Poha na dhebra is generally served with plain yogurt/curd with either tomato ketchup or pickle as a side dish